Internship agreements from LSE Careers

 • If your internship starts once your programme has completed LSE Careers does not need to seek department approval.

-How to get an internship agreement from LSE Careers
+How to request an internship agreement

-Please see below for instructions on how to request an internship agreement.
 LSE Careers has its own internship agreement which we will put together based on the information you provide in the internship agreement request form.

-If the employer is not able to accept our internship agreement or has requested amendments to our internship agreement, although we endeavour to sign all agreements, there is no guarantee that we will be able to sign the agreement.
-On the Internship Agreement Request form you will be able to upload the employer's own agreement, you will also be able to request amendments to our own agreement.
+If using an employer’s own agreement, you will be able to upload this on the request form.
+You will also be able to request amendments to our own agreement.
 Please note that such agreements are required to be reviewed by the School’s legal team and this can, depending on the complexity of the agreement, take roughly 21 days.

 • Dates of your internship